 Cleveland Clinic's Plastic Surgery Residency dates back to 1979.
 Since that time, we have graduated over 50 residents who have all gone on to successful careers in both the private and academic worlds.
 Among their numbers are both department chairs and program directors.
 As a result of our longevity and international reputation, we have contacts throughout the country, and abroad all willing to help our new graduates find their place in the plastic surgery world.

-Ranking among the nation’s top hospitals, including earning the No. 2 ranking from U.S News & World Report’s “2017-18 Best Hospitals”, training at the Cleveland Clinic provides a variety of educational opportunities.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
+Training at the Cleveland Clinic provides a variety of educational opportunities.
 These include, but are not limited to, a vast surgical experience derived from over 100 operating rooms on the main campus alone as well as exposure to our surrounding affiliates either operating at one of several ambulatory surgical centers, or via referrals from the larger Cleveland Clinic Health System.

 Additional educational opportunities involve regular cadaver dissections, weekly Plastic Surgery conferences, monthly journal clubs (routinely held at popular Cleveland restaurants) and quarterly visiting professorships.
 We hold workshops for injectables on a regular basis as well as a “Sawbones” craniofacial workshop.
 In 2018 our Department sponsored the annual meeting of the Ohio Valley Society of Plastic Surgeons, and we routinely send our residents to national meetings, including the American Society of Plastic Surgeons annual meeting, to display their scholarly work.